-Lemma \ref{lem:hestimates} below, proved in Section \ref{sec:hestimates}, provides estimates of the Lyapounov function $H$, and of $I_.(.)$, in the neighbourhood of a strictly stable equilibrium.
-It will not only be useful in the proof of Lemma \ref{lem:posprob} below, stating convergence of $v(n)$ with large probability, but also for Lemma \ref{lem:speed} on the rate of this convergence. \bl There exists a neighbourhood $\Nn(x)$ of $x$ in $\De$ such that, for all $q\in\Nn(x)\cap\Ec_s$, $y\in \Nn(x)$,
+Lemma \ref{lem:hestimates}, proved in Section \ref {sec:hestimates}, provides estimates of the Lyapounov function~$H$, and of $I_\cdot(\cdot)$, in the neighborhood of a strictly stable equilibrium.
+It will not only be useful in the proof of Lemma \ref{lem:posprob}, stating convergence of $x(n)$ with large probability, but also for Lemma \ref{lem:speed} on the rate of this\vadjust{\goodbreak} convergence. \begin{lemma} There exists a neighborhood $\Nn(x)$ of $x$ in $\De$ such that, for all $q\in\Nn(x)\cap\Ec_s$, $y\in\Nn(x)$,